 This raises serious ethical problems.
 Is it right, for example, to tell women that whether they survive breast cancer or die from it relies on arguing less and talking more, or changing their ‘personality’, when such ideas are not substantiated?
 In the same way, should women and men with cardiovascular disease, deemed to be ‘Type A’ or even ‘Type D’ (worried) personalities, suffer even greater adverse psychosocial stress by being made to believe that those personalities have damaged their health?

 Despite the seductiveness of psychogenic explanations for physical ill-health, the oft-expressed idea that ‘our thoughts make us sick’ is not supported by the available evidence.
-It is riddled with fallacies in reasoning, and causes harm to those to whom it is applied.Make a donation
+It is riddled with fallacies in reasoning, and causes harm to those to whom it is applied.Support Aeon: make a one-off donation